DPBH2023/DARK-PATTERNS/Readme.md

 DarkDetect is a Chrome extension designed to identify and highlight dark patterns present on e-commerce websites.
 It scans and analyzes the text content on product pages, categorizing and classifying potential dark patterns.
 Once identified, these deceptive elements are highlighted, accompanied by a popup that provides information about the specific dark pattern category.

 The successful implementation of this project owes much to the research presented in the paper titled "Dark Patterns at Scale: Findings from a Crawl of 11K Shopping Websites" by Mathur et al. We express our gratitude for the valuable dataset of dark pattern strings provided by the researchers, which played a crucial role in training our classification model.
-Additionally, their innovative page segmentation algorithm, which dissects webpages into meaningful text blocks, significantly contributed to the effectiveness of our dark pattern detection.
-Most importantly, their extensive work heightened our awareness of these unethical design practices in the online shopping landscape.
 **TEAM NAME :** GOAL DIGGERS

 **OUR TEAM:**